The Five Elements and Your Horse- Part 2 Water

 6) Increase rest and recovery time.
 Winter is a great time to ease up on your horse’s work-load.
 If a lighter training schedule is not possible, try to incorporate more down-time for your horse and/or schedule more bodywork to aid in recovery.
 If you want try some effective acupressure points with your horse, please visit my Youtube channel: https://www.youtube.com/channel/UC9FLLWEPNGY7KWq2s54Dqzg?view_as=subscriber

 7) Just be with your horse.
 Spend time with your horse and not ask anything of him/her.
 Just hang out.
 Don’t do ground work or training.
 Just be in the stillness together.
 This does not have to be long and just your intention of being present with your horse(s), breathing with them in the quiet will benefit your connection.

-8) If you see patterns of disharmony related to the Water Element like weakness/pain in the hind-end, joint stiffness/pain, unusual levels of water consumption (too much/too little), edema, head-shaking, EPM symptoms, etc. please contact your veterinarian*.
+8) If you see patterns of disharmony related to the Water Element like weakness/pain in the hind-end, low back issues, joint stiffness/pain, unusual levels of water consumption (too much/too little), edema, head-shaking, EPM symptoms, etc. please contact your veterinarian*.
 After a diagnosis, and with your vet’s approval, reach out to an equine acupressure practitioner or equine acupuncturist so that an integrative care approach can support your horse going forward.